Ex-Texas, Steelers WR Limas Sweed Sues NCAA for $5M over Concussions

 "While playing at Texas, [Sweed] suffered from numerous concussions, as well as countless sub-concussive hits as part of routine practice and gameplay," the suit says.

-It also says he was forced back into games after receiving large blows to the head.
+It also says he was forced back into games or practices in an "inadequate amount of time" after receiving large blows to the head.

-Now the 34-year-old suffers from "depression, headaches, memory loss, mood swings, emotional instability, motor impairment and more," per TMZ Sports.
+The 34-year-old says he's now suffering from "depression, headaches, memory loss, mood swings, emotional instability, motor impairment and more," per TMZ Sports.

-Sweed was a standout in college, contributing in all four years for the Longhorns while helping the team win a national championship in the 2005 season.
-He became a second-round pick in the NFL draft to the Pittsburgh Steelers, winning a Super Bowl in his rookie year.
+Sweed was a standout in college, helping the Longhorns win a national championship in the 2005 season.
+The Pittsburgh Steelers selected him with a second-round pick in 2008, and he won the Super Bowl in his rookie year.

-Unfortunately, he only lasted two seasons in the NFL before his career ended.
+Sweed suffered a torn Achilles in May 2010 and missed that entire season.
+The Steelers eventually released him in 2011.

 Purdue to Rename Stadium Student Gate After Tyler Trent